 Kids of Summer Sports – Upper West Side

-In the morning, campers hone their baseball skills while afternoons bring dodgeball, soccer and basketball drills.
-In the event of bad weather, the camp moves to nearby PS 145's spacious gym.
+Campers test out their baseball, dodgeball, soccer, and basketball skills at this outdoor sports camp.
+In the event of bad weather, the camp moves to nearby PS 75 gym.

 Spring Art Colony – Hudson Square

 The Children's Museum of the Arts offers spring break programs at its state-of-the-art space.
 Young artists can explore painting and photography, graphic novels, or imagined landscapes.
 Teaching Artists will expose students to a variety of ways to manipulate materials at this camp.

 Aspiring Broadway hoofers work with theater pros to create a mini-musical in just four days.
 The production is staged to an audience of families on the final day.

 Textiles Art Center — Boerum Hill, Brooklyn & Greenwich Village